floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 Traditional monolith applications offer better performance than distributed architectures, due to the lower overhead incurred when processing requests @grzybek_2019_architectural_drivers.
 However, monolith applications can only handle a limited number of requests until the application becomes a bottleneck.
 Distributed architectures, such as microservices and modular monoliths, can offer a solution for this problem by allowing the application to scale horizontally with ease, at the cost of increased complexity and overhead.
-Care must be taken when designing the distributed application to ensure that the transactional context of a request is not spread across multiple modules or services, as this can lead to performance issues.
+Care must be taken when designing the distributed application to ensure that the transactional context of a request is not spread across multiple modules or microservices, as this can lead to performance issues.

-Additionally, a microservices architecture is truly distributed in that every service is bundled with its own external dependencies, such as databases and caches.
+Additionally, a microservices architecture is truly distributed in that every microservice is bundled with its own external dependencies, such as databases and caches.
-This allows for better performance, as the dependencies can be scaled alongside the services @kodja_2023.
+This allows for better performance, as the dependencies can be scaled alongside the microservices @kodja_2023.

 ==== Fault tolerance

 The impact of a failure in a monolith application is greater than in modular architectures, as the entire application is affected @grzybek_2019_architectural_drivers.
 The risk of a system failure can be mitigated by replicating the application, but this comes with a significant cost.
-Distributed architectures are more tolerant to individual failures, as the failure of one module or service does not affect the entire application, and can be resolved quicker @grzybek_2019_primer.
+Distributed architectures are more tolerant to individual failures, as the failure of one module or microservice does not affect the entire application, and can be resolved quicker @grzybek_2019_primer.
-Communication between modules or services is done over a network, where failures and delays are expected.
+Communication between modules or microservices is done over a network, where failures and delays are expected.
 Hence, distributed architectures are designed to be fault-tolerant, and can handle failures more gracefully than monolith applications.

 In summary, the modular monolith architecture strikes a balance between the monolith and microservices architectures.